healpy/healpy/INSTALL.rst

 ------------

 Healpy depends on the HEALPix C++ and cfitsio C libraries.
-Source code for both is include with Healpy and is built automatically, so you do not need to install them yourself.
+Source code for both is included with Healpy and is built automatically, so you do not need to install them yourself.
+Only Linux and MAC OS X are supported, not Windows.

 Binary installation with conda
 -----------------------